wxinix/FSharp.Interop.ComProvider/README.md

 ## Purpose

-Adapted from the [fsprojects/FSharp.Interop.ComProvider](https://github.com/fsprojects/FSharp.Interop.ComProvider) project, this repo is independently updated and maintenained by Wuping Xin (https://github.com/wxinix), serving as a personal "dogfooding" project in F# language.
+Adapted from the [open-source fsprojects](https://github.com/fsprojects/FSharp.Interop.ComProvider) project, this repo is independently updated and maintenained by Wuping Xin (https://github.com/wxinix), serving as a personal "dogfooding" project in F# language.
 You are welcome to reference and use it in your own project should you find it useful.

 ## Technical Overview